Netherlands

 Mirko Pepa

 Mirko Pepa has been developing with Omnis since Version 3 and his first application was a general ledger-app.
-He has attended a number of Euromnis Conferences as a participant and is ready to share his expertise in two aspects of the overall software development lifecycle:
+He has attended a number of Euromnis Conferences as a participant and is ready to share his expertise in many aspects of the overall software development lifecycle:

 automatic documentation and